Back to All Articles

 Do Sulfates Like SLS Cause Canker Sores?

-In a recent study, researchers found that individuals who stopped using toothpaste containing SLS reduced their canker sores over a three-month period from an average of a whopping 14.3 ulcers down to 5.1 ulcers.
-Other studies have echoed these results as well.
-Furthermore, a study from 2012 highlighted the fact that for those who already had a pesky canker sore present, using SLS-free kinds of toothpaste decreased the pain and even the duration of the ulcers.
+In a recent study, researchers found that individuals who stopped using toothpaste containing SLS reduced their canker sores over three months from a whopping 14.3 ulcers down to 5.1 ulcers.
+Furthermore, a study from 2012 highlighted the fact that for those who already had a pesky canker sore present, using SLS-free toothpaste decreased the pain and even the duration of their ulcers.

 Remember, a susceptible mouth is a vulnerable mouth, and bacteria love to cling onto teeth in vulnerable mouths, which can open Pandora’s box to a plethora of health issues.

-It’s true -- your mouth is the gateway to your overall health.
-A vulnerable mouth increases the risk of bacterial infection in your bloodstream, which can affect you negatively in more ways than one.
+Your mouth is the gateway to your overall health.
+This means that a vulnerable mouth increases the risk of bacterial infection in your bloodstream, which can affect you negatively in more ways than one.

-Whether you suffer from canker sores or not, switching your toothpaste to a brand that’s SLS-free is an excellent choice for preventive care.
-But buyer beware -- some sneaky manufactures are hiding SLS in their ingredients under different names.
+Whether you suffer from canker sores or not, switching your toothpaste to an SLS-free brand is an excellent preventive care choice.
+But buyer beware, some sneaky manufacturers hide SLS in their ingredients under different names.

-Here are some of the ingredients to watch out for:
+Here are some of the ingredients to watch out for in your toothpaste:

 • Monododecyl ester sodium salt sulfuric acid